 So Beau has connections to wealthy people.
 He finds information on a doctor in Colorado who does cochlear implants.
 Maya has made it pretty clear throughout the book that she is proud of being deaf.
 This is the version of herself that she wants to be.
 She absolutely does not want anything to do with cochlear implants – ever.
 Maya is insulted that Beau would even suggest that she should do the surgery.

-If you are interested in reading an inclusive, PG-rated, YA romance then this could be the book for you.
+If you are interested in reading an inclusive, PG-rated, YA romance then The Silence Between Us could be the book for you.

 If you are the type of person who doesn’t make an effort to learn about anyone else or how they focus on their abilities instead of disabilities, then maybe do some research and come back to this book at some other time.